Surprising Yoga Retreats and

 This is what I did and I highly recommend it.

-Here is a walk-through the Beacon Yoga Centre to give you a better idea:
+Here is a video that walks you through the Beacon Yoga Centre to give you a better idea:

 Minimum stay as a volunteer: 2 weeks

-Work commitment: 5 hours per day (can be more at times) for 5 days, then have 2 days off.
+Work commitment: 5 hours per day for 5 days, then have 2 days off.
 Work might include washing up, cleaning, gardening.

 How much?
 FREE with 3 meals and all yoga classes included

 I did find the work tiring at times but I also liked being useful and serving others.
-I enjoyed learning about the philosophy like Perfection in Action and letting go of any attachment to the result.
-I posted this on my social media:
+I enjoyed learning about the underlying philosophy of the ashram, like Perfection in Action and letting go of any attachment to the result.

 Every day we do a different kind of meditation: focusing on the breath, or becoming aware of our chakras, or listening to a sitar player singing holy chants.
 I love it!